mhkarsten/oop-project-Q3/README.md

-# Project Go Green 2019
+### Project Go Green 2019 @TUDelft
+# Greendr
 ## Our goal
-Our aim is to develop an app that inspires people to reduce their carbon footprint in an engaging, competitive way by applying tried and true techniques.
+We set out to develop an app that inspires people to reduce their carbon footprint in an engaging, competitive way by applying tried and true techniques.
+We believe we succeeded in this aim.

 ## The team
 ### Dan Dan Berendsen (@dberendsen) StudentID: 4904982